-Meaghan Skahan (PhD, 2013) is currently a Teach for America corps member, working in a charter school called The Mission Preparatory School in San Francisco.
+Meaghan Skahan (PhD, 2013) was a Teach for America corps member, working in a charter school called The Mission Preparatory School in San Francisco.

-Lisa Swanstrom (PhD, 2008) was an Assistant Professor of English at Florida Atlantic University.
+Lisa Swanstrom (PhD, 2008) moved to the University of Utah as Associate Professor of English and Digital Humanities.
+She was an Assistant Professor of English at Florida Atlantic University.
 Her areas of research include science fiction, fantasy, the history of science and technology, and the digital humanities.
-She moved to the University of Utah as Associate Professor of English and Digital Humanities.

 Stacey Van Dahm (PhD, 2007) is Associate Professor of Literature and Writing at Philadelphia University.

-Marta Wilkinson (PhD, 2006) is Associate Professor of English at Wilmington College where she is the Writing Across the Curriculum coordinator.
-Marta’s monograph, Antigone’s Daughters: Gender, Family, and Expression in the Modern Novel came out in 2008.
+Marta Wilkinson (PhD, 2006) is Professor of English at Wilmington College where she is the Writing Across the Curriculum coordinator.

 Lily Wong (PhD, 2012) received her doctoral degree with an emphasis in East Asian Cultural Studies, English, and Film and Media Studies.
 In fall 2012 she became an Assistant Professor of Literature at American University in Washington.
 Her interests lie at the intersection of literature and media, race and representation, gender and sexuality, globalization and nationhood.